-Our response is to create works which thrive on a raw sense of energy, chaos, destruction and recreation, to allow us to experience the world in new ways, and to see it differently.
-We create post-apocalyptic, chimerical objects that visually embody our meditations on the current state of the world.
-We never engage with the notion of design ‘focus groups’ or ‘market analysis’ – what people are told they want by the ever manipulative and cynical machinery of the media and manufacturing industries.
-We do not give people what they are told they want by these commercially driven mechanisms of market manipulation; we give them a dream of something different, something extra-ordinary, something genuine, authentic, human – a new reality.
+We create works which thrive on a raw sense of energy, chaos, destruction and recreation, to allow us to experience the world in new ways, and to see it differently.
+We move towards the post-apocalyptic, the chimerical, that visually embodies our thoughts.
+We give a dream of something different, something extra-ordinary, something genuine, authentic, human – a new reality.

-Although some aspects of our work can be appreciated through the photographic medium, it is through interaction with the works themselves, in real time, in the real world, that they achieve their authentic presence.
+Often it is through interaction with the works themselves, in real time, in the real world, that they achieve their authentic presence.
 Exploiting the most subtle aspects of texture, material, volume, light, movement and contrast, the works function on a four-dimensional graph, between the twin axes of time and space, they thirst for human interaction – it completes them.
-Because our work is able to interact with the ‘viewer’ through its design aspect of ‘functionality’, something denied to a conventional work of ‘fine art’, it provides a new avenue of appreciation and pleasure, no longer just visual and aesthetic, it is now kinaesthetic, tactile, sensual, interactive and physical.
-What in a fine art context is demarcated as ‘the viewer’ now becomes an expanded interactive entity, an active participant in the creation of the final work; in effect, the audience is now the activator of the latent performative aspect of the work.
+Because our work is often able to interact with the viewer through functionality it gives a new avenue of appreciation and pleasure, no longer just visual and aesthetic, it is now tactile, sensual, interactive and physical.
+The viewer now becomes an expanded interactive entity, an active participant in the creation of the final work; in effect, the audience is now the activator of the latent performative aspect of the work.